What is polycystic kidney disease?

 "Persian cats have the highest incidence of PKD."

 PKD is the result of a single, autosomal dominant gene abnormality.
 This means that every cat with the abnormal gene will have PKD.
-There are no unaffected carriers of the gene.
-Even if the cat only has a few small cysts in its kidneys or has no clinical signs, it can still pass the genetic defect onto its kittens, even when mated with an unaffected, healthy cat.
-A cat only needs one of its parents to be affected with PKD in order to inherit the abnormal gene and be affected itself.
+All with the PKD gene, even those with only a few small cysts or those with no clinical signs, will still pass the genetic defect onto its kittens, even if mated with an unaffected, healthy cat.
+In other words, a cat only needs one of its parents to be affected with PKD in order to inherit the abnormal gene and be affected itself.

 How is PKD diagnosed?

-The diagnosis is based on breed, medical history, clinical signs, blood and urine tests and ultrasound evaluation of the kidneys.
+The diagnosis is based on breed, medical history, clinical signs, blood and urine tests, genetic testing, and ultrasound evaluation of the kidneys.
+Special radiographic dye studies may also be used in certain situations.

 "Early diagnosis is imperative for all potential breeding cats..."

 If you are interested in purchasing a Persian kitten, it is very important that you verify that it is not carrying the PKD gene.
-Since PKD is normally unapparent until middle age, you should ask for a complete genealogy and results of ultrasound evaluation of both parents.
+Genetic testing for PKD is available to see if your cat has the defective PKD1 gene, and therefore is likely to develop the condition.
+For further details about this testing, please ask your veterinarian.

 What is the treatment for PKD?